wp-plugins/tweetluv/readme.txt

 = Can I get spam from this? =

 Absolutely not.
-We don't share your e-mail address with anybody.
-Your e-mail address is encrypted in our system, and the only way someone can find out your Twitter username is if they already know your e-mail address.
+We don't share your e-mail address with anybody, and your e-mail address (and your readers' e-mail addresses) are encrypted.
+The only way someone can find out your Twitter username is if they already know your e-mail address.

+(For the developers out there, it's a key-value store, with the hashed e-mail as the key, the Twitter username as the value.
+The e-mail address isn't accessible.)

 = Is Tweetluv going to post something on my Twitter stream? =